 Other permits that your modular project could require:

 Meeting Building Codes at an Accelerated Pace

 In addition to going through the permit process, modular buildings must also meet the appropriate commercial building codes and undergo building inspections.
-Just as with stick-built construction, in the modular construction process, architectural or factory drawings are approved for local and state codes.
+Just as with stick-built construction, in the modular construction process, architectural or factory drawings are approved for federal and state codes.
 The alternative construction methods used in modular building, however, allow for the subsequent inspection process to be much more streamlined.

 In traditional, on-site construction, as each step of the open-construction process is completed (foundation, framing, electric, plumbing, etc.), an inspector must visit the site to approve the work.